mauriziokovacic/Interviews/Questions/Questions.md

 What is reflection?
 What are the usages of it?

 ## Answer
+Reflection is the ability of a program to inspect, analyze, and modify its own structure, behavior, and properties at runtime.
+It allows a program to examine types, methods, fields, and other metadata dynamically, without knowing them at compile time.

 #
 ## Question
-The “mutable” keyword appointed to a class data member allows us to change the content of that data from otherwise const tagged functions.
+The `mutable` keyword appointed to a class data member allows us to change the content of that data from otherwise const tagged functions.
 This might suggest some faults in the class design but can you picture a scenario where this won’t be the case?

 ## Answer